Narcissistic abuse gets talked about a lot—gaslighting, manipulation, triangulation… you get the picture.

 1. They’ve found a new source of attention.

 Narcissists are always on the lookout for fresh admiration.
 If they’ve latched onto someone new who’s showering them with attention, they might toss you aside without a second thought.
-It’s not about you — it’s about their constant need for adoration.
+It’s not about you, of course, even if they try to make it out like it is.
+It’s about their constant need for adoration.
 Be grateful you’re no longer under their thumb.

 2. You’re no longer feeding their ego.